 Recognizing Business Opportunity Fraud

 High Pay.
 No experience necessary.
-Chances are you’ve seen job posting that seem too good to be true.
+Chances are you’ve seen a job posting that seems too good to be true.
 We can help you spot the scams.

-A pyramid scheme is a non-sustainable business that involves the exchange of money, usually in the form of a sign-up fee, and usually has not product or service.
-The hallmark of these schemes is the promise of sky-high returns in a short period of time for doing nothing other than handling over your money and getting others to do the same.
+A pyramid scheme is a non-sustainable business that involves the exchange of money, usually in the form of a sign-up fee, and usually has no product or service.
+The hallmark of these schemes is the promise of sky-high returns in a short period of time for doing nothing other than handing over your money and getting others to do the same.
 Pyramid Schemes are illegal!

 If you think you might have identified a legitimate work-at-home job.
 It’s time to do some research.
 Here are three trusted sites: The Better Business Bureau; The Federal Trade Commission (FTC); Fraud.org

-If you see a questionable job posting or any potential misuse of the Transfer and Career Center Services, please report the suspected fraud to The College of Marin Transfer and Career Center at (415) 485-9424 and report local police department.
+If you see a questionable job posting or any potential misuse of the Transfer and Career Center Services, please report the suspected fraud to The College of Marin Transfer and Career Center at (415) 485-9670 and also report it to the local police department.

 When meeting someone for the first time, please remember to: